Jason Chao

-Jason Chao Teng Hei (周庭希 (Zhōu Tíngxī); born December 12, 1986) was born in Macau.
-Chao is a social activist and LGBT rights campaigner.
+Jason Chao Teng Hei (周庭希 (Zhōu Tíngxī); born December 12, 1986) is a social activist and LGBT rights campaigner born in Macau.
+He is a director of Hongkongers in Britain.
 He was President of the New Macau Association and Director of the satirical newspaper Macau Concealer, one of the few online pro-democracy media in the city.
 He co-founded activist organisation Macau Conscience and the Rainbow of Macau.

 Political stance

 Jason Chao is one of the few democracy and human rights activists originally from Macau.
 Chao believes that Macau is idealess and lacks core values.
 Chao believes "Macau is an utterly unconvincing example of 'one country two systems', which entails Chinese promises of a 'high degree of autonomy', an independent judiciary and the rule of law".
 He urges the international community to firmly stand with Hong Kong in the fight against dictatorship.

 Human rights reports

-In June 2020, in collaboration with the New Macau Association, Chao submitted a comprehensive civil soceity report to the United Nations Human Rights Committee on human rights issues in Macau.
+In June 2020, in collaboration with the New Macau Association, Chao submitted a comprehensive civil society report to the United Nations Human Rights Committee on human rights issues in Macau.
 The report covered freedom of expression, judicial procedure, privacy rights, government surveillance and the realisation of universal suffrage.
 The issues raised in the report were adopted by the United Nations Human Rights Committee in its review of Macau's ratification of the International Covenant on Civil and Political Rights.